KittenpawFromsoftfur/Hackulator/readme.md

 # Hackulator
-This calculator in form of a windows console application is ideal for process hackers who need to add offsets together and perform other kinds of number manipulating calculations.
+This calculator in form of a windows console application is ideal for process hackers who need to add offsets together, perform left shift, binary calculations and the like.
-You can enter your calculation formula with various operators from the C-language such as + (add), % (modulo), & (bitwise and), and number formats such as decimal, binary, hexadecimal, etc...
+You can enter your calculation formula with various operators from the C-language such as + (add), % (modulo), & (bitwise and), << (bitwise left shift) and number formats such as binary, dual, octal, decimal, hexadecimal and ascii.
-The result will also be shown in various number formats such as binary, octal, hexadecimal, etc...
+The result can also be displayed in various number formats such as binary, dual, octal, decimal, hexadecimal and ascii.

-Hackulator is highly customizable, for example you can change the operators and number format prefixes to your desired string.
+Hackulator is highly customizable, for example you can change the operators and number format prefixes to fit your desired string.

 The following is the output of the 'help' function.
 ```